mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 When a node is copied to the clipboard, the node itself and a textual representation are copied.
 The method *renderText()* is used for the latter case as it renders the cell and its descendants as text.

-There is also an EditorCellContext that can be modified by calling *getCellContext* and *setReferenceCell*.
+The EditorCellContext can be modified by calling *getCellContext* and *setReferenceCell*.
 The first method returns non-null values for any big cell and also for any non-big cell if the context was changed by its parent (e.g. parent collection cell pushes down some additional hints)
 The CellInfo instance can be used to remember the cell to find it later in (another instance of) the editor.